SILENCE-SIMSOOL/SilenceUtils/README.md

 2. Do not share the mod with third parties.
 3. Some personal information is collected.
 (Collected info: hardware ID, reports for bug fixes and environment improvement)

-## 🎮 Mod Related Videos
-④ No refund after purchase.
-⑤ Sharing the mod publicly or with third parties will result in blacklist and revoked access.

-## 📖 TERMS OF USE
-① User bears all responsibility for using the mod.
-② Do not share the mod with others.
-③ Some personal data is collected (hardware ID, crash/error reports for debugging).

 ## 🙏 Contributors Who Helped with Development

 > Translation
 - 함월(_limu)